 • tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.

-• tell your doctor if you are breastfeeding.
+• tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while you are receiving tislelizumab-jsgr and for 4 months after your final dose.

 What SPECIAL DIETARY instructions should I follow?